jimangel/jimangel.io/content/posts/2020-11-26-running-kind-clusters-in-workstation-pro.md

     kind create cluster --config config.yaml
     ```

-    The process may take awhile depending on internet speed and configuration complexity.
+    Depending on internet speed and configuration complexity, the process may take a while.

 ## Use the cluster

-Below are sample commands that can be ran to inspect the new Kubernetes cluster.
+Below are sample commands to inspect the new Kubernetes cluster.

 Get cluster info